Vision, Language, and Vision-Language Modeling in Radiology

 In this talk from the Machine Learning for Medical Imaging (ML4MI) community, Tyler Bradshaw (PhD) discusses the historical context (e.g., CNN, VGG) leading up to the new era of multimodal learning (e.g., vision-language models), and explores how these models are currently being leveraged in the radiology field.

 Video (requires UW netID): View 24-09-16 ML4MI Recording.
+Most videos on Nexus are publicly available on YouTube, but the #ML4MI ones require a netID.

 Key points